Vass-Inc/rustubiana/README.md

-# Rustubiana — NFT Auction Smart Contract on Solana
+# Rustubiana — Smart Contract on Solana for NFT Auction

-Rustubiana is a Solana smart contract that enables NFT auctions with secure bidding, escrow management, and royalty support via the Metaplex Token Metadata standard.
+Rustubiana is a Solana smart contract that enables NFT auctions with secure bidding, escrow management.
 This program is written in Rust using the Anchor framework.

 ---
 ## Requirements